shiffman/shiffman.net/teaching/a2z/visualization/index.md

 {% highlight javascript %}
 // Size and color
 div.style('font-size','16pt');
-div.style('color','#000000');
+div.style('color','DarkOrchid');
 div.style('text-align','center');
 {% endhighlight %}

 Unfortunately, there is no simple `textWidth()` function for divs.
-However, DIVs that are displayed "inline" or absolute positioned with p5.js `position()` with conform to the width of the text.
+However, divs that are displayed “inline” or absolute positioned will conform to the width of the text.
 We can then access the width dynamically with the element's [`offsetWidth`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement.offsetWidth).
 While this is not currently part of the p5 API, it [may be in the future](https://github.com/lmccart/p5.js/issues/391).

 {% highlight javascript %}
 var w = div.elt.offsetWidth;